uk-gov-mirror/hmcts.finrem-evidence-management-client-api/README.md

      :bootRun
     ` but this is expected behaviour of Gradle and means the project is running.)

+### API documentation

+API documentation is provided with Swagger.
+This is available locally at: `http://localhost:4006/swagger-ui.html`

 ## Developing

 ### Unit tests